 As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below. • What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-N/A Principal adverse impacts are the most significant negative • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? impacts of investment decisions N/A on sustainability factors relating to environmental, social How have the indicators for adverse impacts on sustainability factors been taken into account? and employee matters, respect for N/A human rights, anti- corruption and anti- bribery matters.
+N/A Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+N/A How have the indicators for adverse impacts on sustainability factors been taken into account? human rights, anti- corruption and anti- N/A bribery matters.
 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy gligned investments

-Details: The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.

 The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally roduct do not take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.

 Any other sustainable investments must also not significantly harm any environmental or social objectives.

-Does this financial product consider principal adverse impacts on sustainability factors? ⊠ Yes Yes.
-The Sub-Advisor proactively considers the PAIs of the investment decisions it makes for the fund that may negatively harm sustainability factors through a combination of exclusions, investment research and monitoring and engaging with investee companies.
-As part of portfolio construction and stock selection, the Portfolio has in place exclusions that correspond to sustainability indicators and investments that breach these exclusions cannot be held by the Portfolio.
-The exclusions applied by the Portfolio relate to fossil fuel exposure, global norms, and controversial weapons.
-In addition, the Sub-Advisor considers PAIs as part of research into, and engagement with, investee companies on environmental sustainability indicators relating to decarbonisation and biodiversity, and social factors such as board gender diversity and discrimination.
-More information on how the Portfolio considers the PAIs of its investment decisions on sustainability factors will be made available in the Annual Reports.
-Please see below for the full list of PAI indicators - detail on how these are taken into account can be found above under the section " How have the indicators for adverse impacts on sustainability factors been taken into account? ".
+Does this financial product consider principal adverse impacts on sustainability factors?